This is the home of a Canadian-Chinese retired historian couple. We enjoy hosting individuals of similar age and/or interests as ourselves.

 10. Temple of Heaven: Sample of Chinese ancient architecture; large green grounds.
 Not crowded.
 Can be reached fairly easily by bus or subway.
 Close to the Pearl Market; the Museum of Ancient Chinese Architecture.

 11. Great Wall at Mutianyu: Day trip with English guided tour groups.
 This is not crowded.
 Takes 2 hours to drive out there, therefore it makes sense to join an English guided tour, either a hiking one or a sight-seeing one.
-Pick up close to home.
+Pick up is close to home.

 12. Great Wall at Badaling: Most visited part of the Wall by Chinese tourists.
 Easier to get to by bus and hence cheaper.